 Global Climate Risks

-The more decision-makers understand the Arctic and engage with Arctic data, the better we can enhance understanding of global climate risks.
+Instead of thinking about the polar regions as distant lands, we need to think of them more like a control centre for climate risk mitigation.
+The more decision-makers understand the polar regions and engage with polar science data, the better we can enhance understanding of global climate risks.

 01./09.